antholeole/wit-football/tutorial.md

 }
 ```

-The only way to get an error here is if we don't get a trait, so we should add a null aware to the `.Sentence_Type.` Now, we switch on `switch (response.traits?.Sentence_Type[0]?.value)` so that if we don't have a Sentence_Type, we'll default to the default branch.

 So that's it!
 That's all it took, and now that function is complete.
 The rest of the parsing is a little different, but the same.
 We'll save that into a variable in the `parseWitCall` function.

 For our example, we don't need to parse the team out of the entity because we only have the Revs data.
 If we needed to do that, here's what the code for that could have looked like: